 But always take to heart that it is possible for you to do well on SAT Math.
 It takes dedication and discipline, but mastering the Math section is completely doable.
 Taking the time to work through these guides is a great first step!

 If you're still feeling overwhelmed, it might be a good idea to work with a prep program.
 Our PrepScholar SAT program learns your strengths and weaknesses to tailor your study materials and lessons to the areas where you need it most.
 We also show you how to balance out your time over the course of your SAT prep so you can get the most for every hour you study.

-And if you're still procrastinating on your SAT studies, take a look at how you can overcome it and get your focus back.
+Still procrastinating on your SAT prep?
+Learn how you can overcome it and get your focus back.